 Your baby has come on an amazing amount in just one year.
 As she approaches her first birthday, it’s hard to believe it was only 12 months ago that she was a tiny helpless creature.
-Now she’s grown, can do all sorts of things, can communicate with you, can get around – and very definitely has a mind of her own!
+Now she’s grown, can do all sorts of things, can communicate with you, can get around – and will show you she has a mind of her own!

 At 11-12 months your baby may be able to...